Chad Tracy (baseball manager): Managerial record

-Personal
+Personal life

-Tracy's father, Jim Tracy, is a former Major League Baseball player, coach, and manager in the National League.
+Tracy's father, Jim Tracy, is a former major league player, coach, and manager.
 His paternal grandfather, Jim Tracy Sr., and two brothers, Brian and Mark, also played baseball professionally.

+Tracy has noted that, prior to his manager role with the Red Sox, most of the times he was asked to sign a baseball card, it would actually be a card for the like-named Chad Tracy who played in the major leagues during 2004–2013 as a corner infielder.